SrzStephen/DisaVu/README.md

 ## What we learned

-- We had the chance to look into how massive amounts of geospatial data can and should be stored, processed, and queried.
-- TODO.
+- We learned how to utilize Sagemaker effectively to rapidly develop and prototype sophisticated ML models.
+- We learnt how to deal with GeoTiff data in a way that could be used for Machine Learning.
+- We learnt that once again coordinate systems are a sick joke by geoscientists to confuse programmers.

 ## What's next for DisaVu